nxp-imx/imx-smw/Documentations/user_guide/user_guide.md

 > The linux OSAL reference module tries to read the system configuration file
 > (smw.conf) during when the function `smw_osal_lib_init(void)` is called.
 > The OSAL APIs exposes for the same or system environment variable are
-> overwritting the system configuration file if both options are used.
+> overwriting the system configuration file if both options are used.

 ### 4.2.1.
 Use of system configuration file
 The `smw.conf` file must be present in the system folder `/etc/opt/smw/`.